mainmatter/mainmatter.com/blog/_posts/2017-08-21-creating-web-components-with-glimmer.md

 #### Reusing Glimmer components as custom elements

 As mentioned in the beginning of this article, the current blueprint for Glimmer web components comes with a wrapper for being able to package and reuse our Glimmer components as custom elements.
-To create our assets needed for reusage, let’s build those as we are already used to when building Ember apps:
+To create our assets needed for reusage, let’s build those like we are already used to when building Ember apps:

 ```bash
 ember build --production